Mestway/Queries/example/examples_io.md

     What I would like to do, is get sums and averages of the count column over a range of times.
 For instance, I have samples every 2 seconds recorded, but I would like the sum of the count column for all the samples in a 10 second or 30 second window for all samples.

+    # This is the sum for the 00 - 30 seconds range
+    # This is the sum for the 30 - 60 seconds range
+    # This is the sum for the 30 - 60 seconds range

 #### input